Blue Mink

 Blue Mink were a British six-piece pop group that existed from 1969 to 1977.
-Over that period they had six Top 20 hit singles in the UK Singles Chart, and released five studio based albums.
+Over that period they had six top 20 hit singles on the UK Singles Chart, and released five studio based albums.
 According to AllMusic: "they have been immortalised on a string of compilation albums, each recounting the string of effervescent hits that established them among Britain's best-loved pop groups of the early 1970s."

 Career

 Roger Coulam (keyboards) formed the band in the autumn of 1969, with American-born Madeline Bell (vocalist), Roger Cook (vocalist), Alan Parker (guitarist), Herbie Flowers (bassist), and Barry Morgan (drummer).
 Most of the songs were written by Cook and Roger Greenaway.
 Flowers, Morgan and Parker all worked with Coulam at London's Morgan Studios.
 The four of them recorded several backing tracks, with which Coulam approached Bell and Greenaway, (who had been half of David and Jonathan), as vocalists.
 Greenaway declined, but put forward Cook (the other half of David and Jonathan).

 The band's debut single "Melting Pot", written by Cook and Greenaway, was recorded with this line-up and released on 31 October 1969 on the Philips label (catalogue BF1818), with the B-side "Blue Mink" (penned by Alan Parker); it peaked at No. 3 in the UK Singles Chart.
 An American cover version entitled "People Are Together" by soul singer Mickey Murray proved too radical for American radio and failed to get any meaningful airplay.
 An album of the same name was released early in 1970, at the same time as the second single, "Good Morning Freedom", which reached No. 10 in the chart.
 The track did not feature on the first release of the LP, but was added to subsequent pressings.

 The members continued with their session work despite the success of the band.
 In March 1970, Cook, Bell, Parker and Morgan appeared on Elton John's eponymous second solo album; Elton John covered "Good Morning Freedom" (written by Albert Hammond) anonymously on the Deacon Records budget compilation album Pick of the Pops.
 In April, Cook and Greenaway played briefly in Currant Kraze, and together they continued to write songs such as "You've Got Your Troubles", "I've Got You on My Mind" and "I'd Like to Teach the World to Sing".
 Other side projects included: involvement with Parker's band The Congregation; Herbie Flowers' contributions to Lou Reed's Transformer album; and the involvement of Flowers, Morgan and Parker in sessions with Pete Atkin in March 1971, that later appeared on his Driving Through Mythical America album.